mesbekmek/Shoutout/project_proposal.md

 The two categories this project aims to expand on are:

 ####Video Compilation
-* editing, reordering, and compiling of multiple video tracks
+* Editing, reordering, and compiling of multiple video tracks

 ####Social Incorporation
-* allows the creator to receive and compile video feed from friends who were invited to collaborate.
+* Allows the creator to receive and compile video feed from friends who were invited to collaborate.

 The app should be fun and easy to use, with a clear user flow and intuitive design.